-Ed Thigpen passed away in Jan. of 2010.
-This B&A was done for JazzTimes just after the drummer’s performance at the 2005 Toronto Jazz Festival.
-If anyone wants a deeper insight into how he thought about himself and his music, I’d recommend Don McGlynn’s aptly named documentary film, Ed Thigpen: Master of Time, Rhythm & Taste.
+This B&A was done for JazzTimes just after the drummer’s performance at the 2005 Toronto Jazz Festival (pictured above).
+If anyone wants a deeper insight into how Thigpen thought about himself and his music, I’d recommend Don McGlynn’s aptly named documentary film, Ed Thigpen: Master of Time, Rhythm & Taste.

 Since relocating to Denmark, Thigpen has taught, written several instructional books, and recorded his various groups on the Danish Stunt label.
 His latest “Ed Thigpen Scantet #1” features five original compositions by Thigpen, including a lovely tune written for his daughter Denise.
 We finally caught up in Toronto where he was appearing with the Scantet.
 An airline snafu meant he and the group had to come right from the airport and hit the stage.
 People expecting a set of subtle brushwork must have been surprised to hear the band roar.
 It was worth the wait.